 --In a recent court-martial case the client was placed in pretrial confinement for espionage, threatening the President, threatening the local Sherriff, fake purple heart/combat action ribbon/combat commendation medal, fake jump wings, fake EWX pin, lying about his deployment history, and lying to get VA medical benefits.
 Ultimately charges were referred to trial, except the espionage.
 We were able to get some charges dismissed during pretrial litigation and get a substantial number of extra confinement credit for errors in the PTC process and discovery violations.
 After a fully contested trial client was found not guilty of all charges except some related to the false awards and lying to hospital officials about his awards.
 More credit was received because of further PTC errors.

-Lesson here -- don't confess.
+The lesson here -- don't confess.
 It is likely that the conviction was based on a confession sufficiently corroborated by forensic evidence of faking documents on a personal computer.

 --Executive Officer, USS IOWA (BB61) during the investigation after the turret explosion.